nukeythenuke/lucid/README.md

 ## Compatibility
 May or may not work with sleep-vote type mods/datapacks.
 Let me know.

+Known not to work with carpet mod due to conflicting mixins

-If you know of any incompatibilities please let me know so I can try work them out.
+If you know of any other incompatibilities please let me know so I can try work them out.
+Also you can try the [lite version](https://github.com/nukeythenuke/lucid/tree/lite)